Laura now forecast to be a catastrophic Category 4 hurricane

 In Galveston and Port Arthur, Texas, mandatory evacuation orders went into effect shortly before daybreak Tuesday.
 “If you decide to stay, you’re staying on your own,” Port Arthur Mayor Thurman Bartie said.

-Forecasters expect the storm to increase to 120 mph (193 kmh) before landfall and push ocean water onto land along more than 450 miles (724 kilometers) of coast from Texas to Mississippi.
+Forecasters expect the storm’s top winds to increase to 130 mph (209 kmh) before landfall, pushing water onto more than 450 miles (724 kilometers) of coast from Texas to Mississippi.
 Hurricane warnings were issued from San Luis Pass, Texas, to Intracoastal City, Louisiana, and storm surge warnings from the Port Arthur, Texas, flood protection system to the mouth of the Mississippi River.

+Laura also is expected to dump massive rainfall over a short period of time as it moves inland, causing widespread flash flooding in states far from the coast.
+Flash flood watches were issued for much of Arkansas, and forecasters said the risk of heavy rainfall will move to parts of Missouri, Tennessee and Kentucky late Friday and Saturday.

 Fearing that people would not evacuate in time, Louisiana Gov. John Bel Edwards said those in southwest Louisiana need to reach wherever they intend to ride out the storm by noon Wednesday, when the state will start feeling the storm’s effects.